 Essentially, you can go in two directions…

 The MQ winter event represents the futuristic alternative, with nary a wooden decoration in sight and plenty of exotic-sounding 21st-century drinks.

-The medieval Advent market is the historical alternative, where the announcements come through a town crier and dragons must be kept on a leash.
+The medieval Advent market is the historical alternative, where the announcements come through a town crier, and dragons must be kept on a leash (no exceptions).

-The market opens for just a few days near the start of the Advent season, occupying the courtyard in front of the Heeresgeschichtliches Museum (Museum of Military History).
+The market opens for just a few days near the start of the Advent season, occupying an area next to the Heeresgeschichtliches Museum (Museum of Military History).

 If you’re now imagining handicrafts, roast pork on an open spit, spiced mead in earthenware mugs, and rows of swords and helmets to purchase as stocking presents, then you’d actually be about right.

-The entertainment includes regular demonstrations of sword fighting techniques and juggling skills, with each evening typically ending with a fire show.
-And there’s music…
+The entertainment includes jugglers and regular demonstrations of sword fighting techniques, with each evening typically ending with a fire show.

 Opening times 2023